VladaMitrovic/cypress-tests/README.md

 ## Additional Notes

 This repository is intentionally separated from the Playwright project to reflect a real-world scenario where multiple testing tools may coexist or be evaluated independently.

+## Note on API Test (ReqRes)

+The original task specifies using the ReqRes API (`/api/users?page=2`).

+During implementation, the endpoint returned a `403 Forbidden` response due to Cloudflare protection when accessed via automated tools.

+To ensure test stability and deterministic results, a reliable public API (JSONPlaceholder) was used instead for validating:

+- HTTP status code
+- response structure
+- presence of required fields

+In a real-world scenario, this would be addressed by:

+- using proper API authentication (API key / token), or
+- coordinating with backend teams to provide a test-friendly environment